 When do you need the provisional cast-on?
-And how do you knit the provisional cast-on?
+And how do you knit the provisional or chained cast-on?
 I show you the advantages and tips on how to work this cast-on.

 When do you use the provisional cast-on?
 I use this cast-on when I want to knit first in one direction and later in the other direction.

 Recently, I used this cast-on for a sweater which was supposed to knit bottom up.
 (Honestly, I prefer top-down in case I run out of yarn.)
 I knitted the provisional cast-on just when the sleeves and body stitches came together.
 Then I knitted bottom-up as the instructions said so.
 Later, I knitted the body and the sleeves top-down.
 This way I could make sure I don’t run out of yarn in the middle of the yoke.

-You can also use the provisional cast-on for decorative edge (knitting with contrasting yarn) or with the working yarn for a matching cast-on when you use a simple bind-off (then it’s not a provisional cast-on.
-This cast-on is then called chained cast-on).
+You can also use this cast-on for decorative edge (knitting with contrasting yarn) or directly with the working yarn for a matching cast-on when you use a simple bind-off (then it’s not a provisional cast-on).
+This cast-on is then called chained cast-on.

 There are two ways to knit the provisional cast-on